liquibase/liquibase-contribute-site/docs/extensions-integrations/extension-guides/add-a-sql-generator/index.md

 It is the job of the `liquibase.sqlgenerator.SqlGenerator` implementations to know how to actually apply those operations to a given database.

-For more information on creating new change types, see the [change types guide](../add-a-change-type/index.md).
+For more information on change types, see the [change types guide](../../../code/api/change-change.md).

 !!! tip